Samfox2/homebridge-videodoorbell/README.md

 You can trigger a HomeKit rich notification from outside with a simple curl command:
 `curl -X POST -d 'ding=dong&dong=ding' http://IP_OF_HOMEBRIDGE_RUNNING_DEVICE:PORT_DEFINED_IN_CONFIG`

 You can also show a trigger button in HomeKit that activates the doorbell notification.
-Use the HomeKit automation system to have other buttons or actions in HomeKit trigger the doorbell notification.
+Use the HomeKit automation system to have other buttons or events in HomeKit trigger the doorbell notification.

 ## Installation